surjit/jpauli.github.io/_carew/posts/2014-07-02-php-memory.md

 	void pefree(void *ptr, char persistent)	void free(void *ptr)

 As you can see, they share the same API as malloc/free/strdup etc... from libc.
 A quick word on "p" functions. "p" stands for "persitent", this means that the allocation will persist through requests.
-In reality, those "persitent" functions directly proxy to the bottom layer (malloc/free), one should use them for every allocation that is not request bound, meaning that ZendMM won't warn you about possible leaks for them, simply because they can't really leak and will anyway be cleaned when PHP shuts down.
+In reality, those "persitent" functions directly proxy to the bottom layer (malloc/free), one should use them for every allocation that is not request bound, meaning that ZendMM won't warn you about possible leaks for them, simply because they can't really leak from request to request and will anyway be cleaned when PHP shuts down.

 ###From PHP land